jbiason/blog/content/thoughts/things-i-learnt-the-hard-way.md

 the long run.

 You shouldn't worry about this.
-Your code is not a wall: if you have to throw it aways, it is not wasted material.
+Your code is not a wall: if you have to throw it always, it is not wasted material.
 Surely it means your time writing code was lost, but you got a better understanding about the problem now.

 ### Good languages come with integrated tests